grand-rick/design-patterns/README.md

 # Design Patterns 101

-> This repository contains examples of design patterns in Typescript.
+> This repository is a collection of design patterns in object-oriented programming.
+>
+> > The repository is a work in progress and will be updated as I learn more about design patterns.

 ## OO basics